simon-bonnedahl/TDDE47-pintos/README.md

 To solve this problem, synchronization mechanisms such as semaphores, mutexes, or monitors can be used to control access to the shared resource.
 One common approach is to use a read-write lock, which allows multiple readers to access the resource simultaneously, but only one writer at a time.
 When a writer needs to modify the resource, it acquires a write lock, which prevents any other thread from accessing the resource until the write operation is completed.
 When a reader needs to read the resource, it acquires a read lock, which allows multiple readers to access the resource simultaneously, but prevents any writer from modifying it until all the readers have finished reading.

 Proper synchronization is crucial to ensure data consistency and integrity in multi-threaded applications.
 The Readers-Writers problem is a common example of such synchronization challenges, and understanding how to solve it can help developers design more efficient and reliable multi-threaded applications.

+### Copy-on-write (COW)

+Copy-on-write (COW) is a technique used in computer programming to optimize memory usage by avoiding unnecessary duplication of data.
+In COW, when a process requests to create a new copy of data, the operating system does not immediately make a full copy of the data.
+Instead, the operating system creates a copy-on-write reference to the original data, which means that the new copy points to the same physical memory as the original data until the copy is modified.
+When the new copy is modified, only the modified data is copied to a new location in memory, and the reference to the original data is replaced by a reference to the new copy.
+This avoids unnecessary copying of data and saves memory space.
+COW is commonly used in virtual memory systems and file systems to implement efficient sharing of memory and data between processes.

 # Terms